-Emma Dundon (Pug), Vice President, worked at CLN for four summers in the early 1980s, first as a Unit Leader, then Business Manager and van driver for trips.
+Emma Dundon (Pug), President, worked at CLN for four summers in the early 1980s, first as a Unit Leader, then Business Manager and van driver for trips.
 After growing up with summers spent at various camps, she was so happy to find the magic of Little Notch.
 Emma is currently a professor in the College of Nursing at the University of Massachusetts.
 Her love of children lead to a career in pediatric nursing.
 She worked as a Pediatric Nurse Practitioner in school-based health centers before completing her PhD and beginning her teaching career and research work with adolescent depression and prevention of substance use disorders.
 Emma lives in Haydenville, MA with her wife, Jenny.
 They have two grown sons, Kyle and Owen.
-Emma is happy to finally have time to give back to CLN and looks forward to becoming an active member of the Board of Directors.
-She hopes to be involved in the Property and/or Membership committees.
+Emma is happy to finally have time to give back to CLN.

 Dan Berryann, Treasurer, was interested in two things, as a boy: Dinosaurs and Nature.
 His career aspirations would change daily from paleontologist to zookeeper to oceanographer but his love of nature never wavered.
 As he grew older his relationship with nature changed.
 There would be the occasional hikes or camping trips but much of his focus was on building his career and then starting a family.
 Since coming back to the Capital District in 2010, Dan has reconnected with nature and has spent several weekends camping at Camp Little Notch.
 Dan’s wife Amanda, her sister, and her mother are all former Little Notch campers and they have shared its history, traditions, and how much camp means to them.
 Dan and Amanda have also been regular contributors to Friends of Camp Little Notch’s efforts to buy back and fund the camp.
 Now that he has kids of his own, he has found they also share his love of nature (and his son also loves dinosaurs).